St. John's Reef Diving — Egypt

 - Marsa Alam Hyperbaric Centre (~200 km)

-St. John's Reef marks the southernmost point most Red Sea liveaboards reach, and the effort pays off with some of Egypt's most pristine coral and biggest sharks.
+St. John's Reef marks the southernmost point most Red Sea liveaboards reach, and the effort pays off with some of Egypt's healthiest coral and biggest sharks.
 The Habili reef system delivers hammerhead sightings at dawn, while the cave at Gota Kebir is a photographer's dream.
 Water clarity here can exceed 40 meters on good days.

 Egypt's Deepest South Reef Complex

-Score Breakdown
+Score breakdown

 Click any score to see a detailed breakdown